Songbird Price Hits $0.0075 on Top Exchanges (SGB)

-Songbird (SGB) traded 0.1% higher against the US dollar during the one day period ending at 21:00 PM E.T. on March 23rd.
-One Songbird token can currently be bought for approximately $0.0075 or 0.00000027 BTC on popular cryptocurrency exchanges.
-Songbird has a market cap of $74.94 million and approximately $1.05 million worth of Songbird was traded on exchanges in the last day.
-In the last seven days, Songbird has traded 7.2% lower against the US dollar.
+Songbird (SGB) traded 0% higher against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on March 25th.
+Songbird has a market cap of $74.67 million and $993,969.94 worth of Songbird was traded on exchanges in the last 24 hours.
+One Songbird token can currently be purchased for about $0.0075 or 0.00000027 BTC on cryptocurrency exchanges.
+During the last seven days, Songbird has traded down 9.7% against the dollar.

-Songbird’s genesis date was September 16th, 2021.
+Songbird launched on September 16th, 2021.
 Songbird’s total supply is 16,089,041,096 tokens and its circulating supply is 9,988,725,826 tokens.
-The official website for Songbird is flare.xyz.
 The official message board for Songbird is flare.xyz/blog.
+The Reddit community for Songbird is https://reddit.com/r/flarenetworks and the currency’s Github account can be viewed here.
 Songbird’s official Twitter account is @flarenetworks and its Facebook page is accessible here.
-The Reddit community for Songbird is https://reddit.com/r/flarenetworks and the currency’s Github account can be viewed here.
+Songbird’s official website is flare.xyz.

 Songbird has its own token, Songbird ($SGB), which was distributed once only and in the same ratio to all the same recipients of the FLR distribution.